 Please find on this page details of Dr Treisman’s books and cards.
-You can also directly purchase Neon the Nightmare Ninja cuddly toy from this page.
+You can also directly purchase Neon the Nightmare Ninja cuddly toy from this page (The Gilly the Giraffe, Presley the Pug, Binnie the Baboon, and Cleo the Croc toys will be available to directly purchase from End of August).
 Worksheets and free resources are also available on this page.

 The bestselling “Therapeutic Treasure Box for Working with Children and Adolescents with Developmental Trauma: Creative Activities and Tools” by Dr Karen Treisman (September, 2017) is available to purchase from a range of stockists including Amazon, Waterstones, Jessica Kingsley Publishers, and Foyles) http://amzn.to/2nOIPlZ